chrisnajman/filter-quotes-v2/README.md

 A lightweight web app for browsing and filtering a collection of quotations by author or tag.
 Built with semantic HTML and modern vanilla JavaScript, it uses a JSON data source and an HTML `<template>` to generate the quotation list dynamically, with a focus on accessibility and clear structure.

 Longer entries are rendered as `<blockquote>` elements, while shorter ones use inline `<q>` tags for natural quotation formatting.

+- Includes an "All Authors and Tags" sidebar, listing every unique author and tag found in the JSON file.
+- Clicking any author or tag in the sidebar filters the quotations list using the same interactive logic as the buttons within individual quotations.
+- Sidebar panels close automatically when a selection is made.

+[ChatGPT add something here about "All authors and tags" sidebar]

 [View on GitHub Pages](https://chrisnajman.github.io/filter-quotations-v2)